oracle/coherence-operator/docs/samples/coherence-deployments/multiple-clusters/README.md

-# Installing Multiple Coherence clusters with one Operator
+# Installing Multiple Coherence Clusters with One Operator

-This sample shows how the Coherence Operator can manage two or more Coherence clusters and how you can see the logs from both clusters using Kibana.
+This sample shows how Oracle Coherence Operator can manage two or more Coherence clusters, and how you can see the logs from both clusters using Kibana.

 [Return to Coherence Deployments samples](../) / [Return to samples](../../README.md#list-of-samples)

 ## Installation Steps

-1. Install Coherence Operator
+1. Install Oracle Coherence Operator.

-   Issue the following command to install `coherence-operator` with log capture enabled:
+   Run the following command to install `coherence-operator` with log capture enabled:

-   > **Note:** If you already have the `coherence-operator` installed without log capture enabled, you
+   > **Note:** If you have already installede `coherence-operator` without log capture enabled, you
-   > must delete it via `helm delete coherence-operator --purge`, before continuing.
+   > must delete it using `helm delete coherence-operator --purge` before continuing.

    ```bash
    $ helm install \
       --namespace sample-coherence-ns \